 Your bankruptcy discharge is more than a document from the bankruptcy court.
 It is a federal court order prohibiting creditors from collecting the discharged debt from you.
 The important part here is discharged debt.
 Although you receive a discharge that does not mean all debt was discharged for example student loans and some taxes.

 All creditors who got notice of your bankruptcy are subject to the discharge injunction, with a few exceptions.
 That’s why it is very important to list everyone who thinks you owe them money in your bankruptcy schedules.
 It is better to be safe by listing anyone you may owe money to and anyone who may think you owe them money.
 If the creditor was properly listed and properly notified of the bankruptcy filing they will have little or no excuse as to why they attempted to collect on a discharged debt.
-You may have a good cause of action against the creditor if they harass you or attempt to collect on a debt after receiving the discharge.
+You may have a good cause of action against the creditor if they harass you or attempt to collect on a debt after receiving your bankruptcy discharge.

 Whether it’s a debt buyer or the original creditor occasionally you will encounter a collector after your bankruptcy case is over.
 If that happens, make sure you tell the collector about your bankruptcy discharge, give them your case number and your attorney’s name and phone number.
 To have a legal remedy for the violation of the discharge, you will need to prove that the collector knows about the discharge.
 You should keep notes about who called, the date, time, the person you spoke to, etc. If they call more than once after you informed them of the discharge, case number and attorney’s name it is important to call your bankruptcy lawyer immediately